slatex/sTeX-React/README.md

-# StexReact
+# sTeX-React
 This workspace contains the applications and library related to rendering of sTeX documents (more precisely, RusTeX generated xhtml) using React library.
-There are two main applications:
+The package manager used here is npm, so install the dependencies using `npm install` before running any other commands.
+There are two applications in this workspace:

 ## stex-frontend
 This is a next.js frontend for browsing sTeX files served from MMT server.

 #### Local Development
 ```